From Investment Banking to Corporate Development / Corporate Finance

 - long-term career opportunities

 - financial benefits

-I want to reassure you that corporate careers are greatly underestimated!
+I want to reassure you that corporate development and corporate finance careers are greatly underestimated.
 The roles themselves are arguably more interesting and can be very lucrative at the more senior levels - I’ll get to this later.

 Firstly I want to talk about the Recruitment Process: the recruitment process for an in-house M&A role is very similar to interviewing for an investment bank.

 Step One: A 30-minute meet & greet with the Hiring Manager.
 You will be asked to walk through your resume.
 You might also be quizzed with basic technical questions.

 Step Two: An hour face-to-face interview to assess your technical knowledge; normally with the Hiring Manager and another member of the business.
 You will be asked questions on the following topics:

 · Corporate Finance

 · Competency questions

 Step Three: An hour case study to assess your problem solving & financial modelling abilities in a time pressured situation.
 This could be building an M&A model or analysing a set of data on a potential deal and making a recommendation to the business.